-People just beginning to explore commercial real estate investing opportunities often have questions about the different types of real estate ownership structures and specific tax benefits that may be available to them.
-Our specialty at Kay Properties is Delaware Statutory Trust 1031 Exchanges.
+If you are new at commercial real estate investing, you likely have questions about the different types of real estate ownership structures and specific tax benefits that may be available to them.
+One of the most popular forms of commercial real estate investing is Our Delaware Statutory Trust 1031 Exchanges.
 But just what are DSTs and 1031s?

 What is a Delaware Statutory Trust?

 A Delaware Statutory Trust (DST) is an entity used to hold title to investments, including income-producing real estate.
 Most types of real estate can be owned in a DST, including retail, office and multifamily properties.

 Make sure to view this video about how Kay Properties helps investors with their Delaware Statutory Trust investments and 1031 Exchanges.